-Psoriasis is an autoimmune condition that manifests on the skin.
+Psoriasis is an autoimmune condition that shows up on the skin.
 It can lead to painful patches of raised, shiny, and thickened skin.

 Here are seven things to consider not putting on your skin if you have psoriasis.

 It’s important to keep your skin moist by applying creams and lotions.
-Psoriasis symptoms often get worse due to dry skin.
+Dry skin often makes psoriasis symptoms worse.

-When it comes to lotions for psoriasis, your best bet is something that is thick and oily, like petroleum jelly or shea butter.
+When it comes to lotions for psoriasis, your best bet is one that’s thick and oily, like petroleum jelly or shea butter.
 These help trap moisture.

-Unscented lotions that include ceramides are also a better choice for people with psoriasis.
+Unscented lotions that include ceramides are also better for people with psoriasis.
 Ceramides are the same type of lipids that we have in the outer layer of our skin.

-Apply your moisturizer within a few minutes after bathing, showering, and washing your hands.
-You may also want to apply it right before you go to bed.
+Apply your moisturizer within a few minutes of bathing, showering, and washing your hands.
+You may also want to apply it right before you go to bed

-Fragrances are added to make products smell good.
-But for some people, they can cause skin irritation.
+Fragrances are added to products to make them smell good.
+For some people, though, they can cause skin irritation.

-To avoid making your psoriasis worse, aim for a fragrance-free product when choosing a skin care or hair care product, the National Psoriasis Foundation (NPF) suggests.
+To avoid making psoriasis worse, aim for a fragrance-free product when choosing a skin care or hair care product, the National Psoriasis Foundation (NPF) suggests.
 Try to avoid spraying perfumes directly on your skin as well.

-Sulfates are ingredients often used in shampoos, toothpastes, and soaps to help the product foam up.
+Sulfates are ingredients often used in shampoo, toothpaste, and soap to help the product foam up.
 But some types of sulfates can cause skin irritation, especially in people with sensitive skin and conditions like psoriasis.

 You may want to consider wearing light fabrics that won’t irritate your skin.
-Heavy fabrics like wool can be irritating to your already sensitive skin and can even make you itchy.
+Heavy fabrics like wool can irritate your already sensitive skin and even make you itchy.

 Instead, choose gentler fabrics that allow your skin to breathe, such as cotton, silk blends, or cashmere, the NPF advises.
 Or, if you want to wear wool for warmth, layer it over a less irritating fabric.

-Getting a tattoo requires putting tiny cuts in the skin.
-The repetitive injury can trigger a psoriasis flare and, as in
+Getting a tattoo requires making tiny cuts in the skin.
+This repetitive injury can trigger a psoriasis flare.